MeidasTouch: History

+Political Action Committee

-2020 U.S. Presidential Election
+2020 U.S. presidential election

-On April 22, 2020, the committee released their first video, titled "Are You Better Off?", which criticized Trump's handling of the COVID-19 pandemic in the United States; The committee shared the video in a Twitter reply to George Conway, which was then retweeted by him.
+On April 22, 2020, the committee released their first video, titled "Are You Better Off?", an allusion to Ronald Reagan's famous line in the 1980 general election presidential debate, which criticized Trump's handling of the COVID-19 pandemic in the United States; The committee shared the video in a Twitter reply to George Conway, which was then retweeted by him.

-On June 6, 2020, another video was released, called "Bye Ivanka"; it took parts out of her commencement speech and focused on her relation with China and criticized Trump's handling of the coronavirus crisis.
+On June 6, 2020, another video was released, called "Bye Ivanka"; it took parts out of her commencement speech and focused on her relation with China and criticized Trump's handling of the COVID-19 pandemic.
 Her Wichita State University Tech speech was canceled due to student and teacher pressure.

 On June 17, 2020, another video was released, "Gop Cowards", which accused Republican senators of being cowards.
 Near the end of the video, followers are urged to vote 11 Republican legislators out.

 On June 23, the committee released a video called "Trump Kills US".
 The video focuses on Trump's comment at his Tulsa rally which urged doctors to "slow the testing down".
 MeidasTouch called it "Mass murder on a national scale".

 On July 8, a new video was released called "Creepy Trump".
 It compiled Kellyanne Conway's comments on Joe Biden and put it together with Trump statements.
 The ad uses clips of Conway's comments and remarks Trump has presented about women, and was played on Fox News, CNN and MSNBC.

 On July 14, another video was released called "#ByeDonJr".
 It takes Donald Trump Jr.'s comments on Fox News about Biden and applies them against Trump.
 The video also further criticizes the older Trump's handling of the pandemic.

 The group continued its activities after the November 3 elections.
 On November 27, it claimed credit for making #DiaperDon the top Twitter trending topic in the US, via a tweet that mocked (as summarized by The Independent) a "press briefing ... which saw [Donald Trump] furiously assail a reporter from behind a surprisingly small desk", and provoked Trump into calling for the immediate abolishing of Section 230 "for purposes of National Security".